Takayasu arteritis in Child

 - Arteriogram abnormality

-Diagnosis during the pre-pulseless phase is difficult because of the nonspecific nature of symptoms and lab abnormalities.
+Diagnosis during the pre-pulseless phase is difficult because of the nonspecific nature of symptoms and laboratory abnormalities.
 Diagnosis is usually made during the pulseless phase when clinical criteria, as per above, are met.
 Angiography is essential to confirm diagnosis.

 M31.4 – Aortic arch syndrome [Takayasu]